DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 	- How dense should things be?
 	- How does the level differ from the average level in the game

+### Think of This as a Real Place
+- If someone was actually here in this room, how would they actually use this room?

 ### Uniqueness
 - How can I take the EXISTING assets and modify them (create new BPs) to make the assets my own / make this level unique

+### Presenting the Level to the Player
+- Where does the player start
+- What do they see at first?

+### If you copy-paste, I'll Kill you
+- I should not be able to recongnize that you literally copy-

+### Avoid Completely Flat Surfaces
+- Segmented roofs
+-